urwid/urwid/docs/tutorial/index.rst

   allow you to map any display attribute to any other display attribute, but by default they will set the display attribute of everything that does not already have a display attribute.
-  In this case the text has an attribute, so only the areas around the text used for alignment will be have the new attribute.
+  In this case the text has an attribute, so only the areas around the text used for alignment will have the new attribute.

 * A second :class:`AttrMap` widget is created to wrap the :class:`Filler` widget with attribute ``'bg'``.